aliclark/gnocchi/README.md

 original packet.
 Therefore please do not use the client IP of the knock for anything more sensitive than exposing the port to that IP.

+Gnocchi may however be securely used for other use-cases that do not depend on the source IP.

 Countermeasures:
  * The packet must be signed by a key belonging to the client
  * Each packet can only be used for one port knock on a daemon (due to counter increment)